matrix-io/matrix-documentation/docs/matrix-core/getting-started/core-installation.md

 ## Next Steps
 Now that you have MATRIX CORE and ZeroMQ installed, please take a look at Understanding CORE [here](understanding-core.md).

 If you're already familiar, you can learn how to setup a programming language for communicating with CORE.
-Currently we have tutorials for the following languages:
+We currently have tutorials for the following languages:

 * [Javascript](javascript-installation.md)
 * [Python](python-installation)